 Accommodation in Qatar

 For the most part, accommodation remains one of the main financial benefits included in packages geared towards luring qualified personnel from all over the world to assist in the emirate's growth.
-The majority of expats who move to Qatar for work purposes arrive to accommodation chosen by their employer.
+Most expats who move to Qatar for work purposes arrive to accommodation chosen by their employer.

 In many cases, companies often rent complete compounds or sections of compounds to ensure a reduction in rates.
-Compounds can consist of as few as six, or as many as hundreds of units, and usually have a shared swimming pool and a club house with gym equipment.
+Compounds can consist of as few as six units or as many as hundreds, and usually have a shared swimming pool and a club house with gym equipment.
 Some of the larger and more upmarket compounds have luxury facilities, including small supermarkets, tennis courts, squash facilities and, in some cases, restaurants.